hbctraining/publication_perfect/lessons/custom_plot_scales_colors.md

 All defaults for these additional layers were used, so we do not notice that they are added.
 However, it is important to know that for every argument in our `aes()` function, a corresponding scale is created and run along with our input code.

 For example, if we wanted to alter the linetype based on group, we could add another layer using the `linetype` argument.
-We know that a `scale_linetype_discrete()` layer is added when we run the code.
+We know that a `scale_linetype_discrete()` layer is added when we run the code below.

 ```r
 ggplot(pax6_exp) +